-Up here in the mountains of northern Arizona, winter frequently has me running outdoors in temperatures near or below freezing.
+Up here in the mountains of northern Arizona, winter frequently has me running and hiking outdoors in temperatures near or below freezing.
 Every year, I go on my perennial hunt for excellent cold weather gear.
-That brought me to Athleta’s rainier tight.
+That brought me to Athleta’s Rainier tight.
 I actually purchased this pair last winter, so I’ve worn and tested these for an entire winter season.
-They’ve proved their worth!
-Since Athleta brought this style back in the rotation this season, I wanted to share how they’ve held up.
+They’ve very much proved their worth, and I’ve since bought a couple more pairs.
+Here’s exactly where they shine.

-The rainier tight is designed for cold weather training, which can include things like running or hiking outdoors, plus workouts in minimally heated gyms.
+The Rainier tight is designed for a range of cold weather training, whether that’s running, hiking, or working out in minimally heated gyms.
 The tights have a couple key features.
-The side zip pockets are large enough for my iPhone 11 Pro (barely).
-The narrow zip entry flares out, which makes getting my phone inside a bit awkward, but it works.
+The side zip pockets are large enough for my iPhone 11 Pro, though just barely.
+The narrow zip entry flares out into more space, which makes getting my phone inside a bit awkward, but it works.
 The side pockets also have a reflective strip, plus tiny reflective dots at the rear ankle.
 In addition to the two thigh pockets, there is one center back pocket on the wide waistband in the form of a slit pocket.
 The waistband pocket is also large enough for my phone, though again, it has a more narrow entry so a little coaxing is required to get it inside.

 Overall, the rainier tights are a solid staple for cold weather performance.
 I like them enough that (so far) I bought them in two colors.
-At $98, they are easily just as good as lululemon’s cold weather offerings, but at a better price point.
+At $98, they are an excellent value compared to many other cold weather tights on the market.
 I recommend giving them a try for anyone who spends a lot of time doing cold weather workouts.

 *: past season, comparable version linked

 I just bought a pair of these for winter running and am glad to hear you had a good experience with them.

 I was wondering how your Altitude tights have held up?
 I just got a pair of them and they are so soft but I worry about them pilling or catching on things.